Budesonide and formoterol (eformoterol) fumarate dihydrate powder for inhalation

 If you have asthma, ask your doctor or pharmacist if you have any questions about your Asthma Action Plan.

 Your healthcare professional should give you a personal Asthma Action Plan to help manage your asthma.
-This plan will include what medicines to take regularly to control your asthma, as well as what reliever medicines to use when you have sudden attacks of asthma.
-Your doctor may have prescribed Symbicort Turbuhaler for you to use as both a preventer and reliever medicine.
+This plan will include what medicines to take as a reliever when you have symptoms or sudden attacks of asthma, medicines you can take to prevent symptoms from occurring (eg prior to exercise or allergen exposure) and if you need to take daily maintenance medicines to help control your asthma.

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.